kubernetes/community/sig-storage/1.3-retrospective/README.md

 5. External object bleeding.
 Much of the logic was centered on a state machine that lived in the kubelet.
 Other kube components had to be aware of the state machine and other aspects of the binding framework to use Volumes.
 6. Maintenance was difficult as this work was implemented in three different controllers that spread the logic for provisioning, binding, and recycling Volumes.
 7. Kubelet failures on the Node could “strand” storage.
 Requiring users to manually unmount storage.
-8. A pod’s long running detach routine could impact other pods as the operations run synchronously in the kubelet sync loop.
+8. A pod's long running detach routine could impact other pods as the operations run synchronously in the kubelet sync loop.
 9. Nodes required elevated privileges to be able to trigger attach/detach.
 Ideally attach/detach should be triggered from master which is considered more secure (see Issue [#12399](https://github.com/kubernetes/kubernetes/issues/12399)).

 Below are the Github Issues that were filed for this area: